 Suspension of the programs for one academic year will provide the time necessary to complete a full program revision to update the programs and make them relevant and current.

-KPU’s Access Programs are committed to providing students in Richmond, Langley and Surrey with flexible, current, and responsive programs, and after completing this important revision work, the Faculty of Academic & Career Preparation looks forward to welcoming students for the fall 2022 intake.
+KPU’s Access Programs are committed to providing students on the campuses of Richmond, Langley and Surrey with flexible, current, and responsive programs, and after completing this important revision work, the Faculty of Academic & Career Preparation looks forward to welcoming students for the fall 2022 semester.

 Thank you for your patience as we undertake this important work.
 We look forward to welcoming students and employers back into the program in September 2022.